tvadde/CocktailBook/README.md

 ### Design and Implementation Considerations

 - The choice of Apple Frameworks is not restricted.
-You can use either UIKit or SwiftUI, usage of frameworks like Combine is optional but not required.
+You can use either UIKit or SwiftUI, usage of frameworks like Combine is optional but not required
-- Feel free to use whatever app architecture you feel most comfortable with (MVC, MVVM, MVVM-C, Clean Swift, etc.), however, you should be able to justify the chosen architecture when asked, explaining all the pros and cons, as well as why you have decided to use that particular architecture.
+- Feel free to use whatever app architecture you feel most comfortable with (MVC, MVVM, MVVM-C, Clean Swift, etc.), however, you should be able to justify the chosen architecture when asked, explaining all the pros and cons, as well as why you have decided to use that particular architecture
 - The mocks are there to provide guidance, but it is not required to implement a pixel perfect representation of them.
-As long as the requirements are met the choice of design is very open.
+As long as the requirements are met the choice of design is very open
-- Icons are not provided in the assets, so use appropriate SF Symbols.
+- Icons are not provided in the assets, so use appropriate SF Symbols
-- The app should have a proper UI in both light and dark mode.
+- The app should have a proper UI in both light and dark mode
 - While good looking design is nice, it is not the main criteria by which the app is assessed.
-Clean, readable and maintainable code is more important.
+Clean, readable and maintainable code is more important
 - Use of third party code is not needed to complete either the required or optional tasks, however there is no restrictions of using any.
-There should be a very good reason to use third party code over the APIs provided by iOS.
+There should be a very good reason to use third party code over the APIs provided by iOS
-- Try and adhere to Apple's [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/) as much as possible.
+- Try and adhere to Apple's [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/) as much as possible

 ## Optional (Bonus) Tasks